tuobangli/author_ber12/README.md

-don't meet with Dr. Iqbal tomorrow.
+meet with Dr. Iqbal the day after tomorrow, after you talked with him

-6
+12